 Website forms can have more impact on how users rate your website than you think.
 It might be a surprising fact but it is true.
 Think of it this way: if your user wants to get in touch with you to ask a simple question and if you ask them for a wide array of information instead of letting them ask you what they want.
 Would you be surprised no one is filling out your forms?
 The user is more likely to give up and ask that simple question to your competition.

 Keeping forms short and to the point is only one of the things you can do.
 Here are the rest:

 Avoid using big spaces between forms label.
 For example, ‘First Name’ and the bar information needs to be entered.
 If you leave a big space between the label and the bar, your users are more than likely to think twice about what bar certain information goes where.
 Your best bet here is to put the label into the bar, here’s an example:

 2. Single Column

 Keep your forms going from Top to Bottom, meaning that the users aren’t distracted and move down or away from the form.
-This also allows you to keep the form in a logical order (exception to this would be an address bar where Country, postal code etc. could be in a row).
+This also allows you to keep the form in a logical order (an exception to this would be an address bar where Country, postal code etc. could be in a row).

 3. Provide Error Messages